Puranjit/Android-application-development/Blueberry yield/README.md

+<b>Blueberry yield prediction android application</b>

-I am currently working on developing this project as a part of my research work at AUburn University.
+* I am currently working on developing this project as a part of my research work at Auburn University.

 The main objective of this project is to perform deep learning based object-detection task of detecting ripe blueberries in the fields and predicting blueberry yield in the fields.